fmedery/gcs_upload_and_sign/README.md

 - Generate a signed URL (valid for 7 days)
 - Copy the URL to clipboard
 - Store URL information for tracking
+- Keep history of previous URLs for the same file (up to 5 previous URLs)

 ### Check Expired URLs